I'd be one of those crazy animal hoarders if my husband didn't keep me in check.

 How big of a tank do they need?

 You will need an aquarium, at least a 20-gallon long tank.
 There is quite a difference in size between a standard 20 gallon and a 20-gallon long, so make sure you get the long version, which has much more floor space.
 That's where axolotls spend most their time—on the bottom of the tank.

 Will a single axolotl get lonely?

-Axolotls aren't social beings, they don't mind living alone, and no they wont be lonely or bored.
+Axolotls aren't social beings.
+They don't mind living alone, and they won't be lonely or bored.

 What if I want more axolotls?